 Sweaters: No need to knit the entire sweater in a houndstooth pattern.
 Knit just the body of the sweater in the pattern, then add solid-colored sleeves.
 For an even smaller nod, just add a houndstooth collar or border.

 Ready to dive right in?
-Get a jump start on this fall look with these Bluprint patterns that will keep you warm and on trend all season long.
+Get a jump start on this fall look with these Craftsy patterns that will keep you warm and on trend all season long.

 I love how these houndstooth handwarmers put a little twist on the traditional black and white pattern.

 This reversible houndstooth cowl has no wrong side, so it shows off a small-scale houndstooth on one side and a large-scale one on the other side.
 What’s even better about reversible knits is that they’re double the warmth.

 Wrap up in a fall trend — literally — with this houndstooth scarf.
 The fringe is completely optional.

 Make your kid just as trendy as you with this pattern for a Baird houndstooth sweater.
 The designer also provides tips for stranded colorwork, so don’t be intimidated if it’s your first time knitting with two colors at the same time.